-The program provides assistance in lowering your monthly mortgage payment by contributing to the overall downpayment.
-This exchange is referred to as “Shared Equity” where CMHC will share in the upside or downside of the market value of the home at the time of repayment.
+The program lowers your monthly mortgage payment by contributing to the overall downpayment.
+This exchange is referred to as “Shared Equity,” where CMHC will share in the upside or downside of the home’s market value at the time of repayment.

 The provided portion CMHC contributes at the time of purchase, either 5% or 10% of the purchase price, represents the portion of equity CMHC is entitled too.
-This portion must be repaid under these conditions:
+This portion is due under these conditions:

 How Much Incentive Will Be Provided?

-The amounts are based on the home being purchased.
-If the property is an existing home, having been occupied before, the incentive will be 5% of the purchase price.
-If the property is a newly constructed home, the incentive will be 10% of the purchase price.
+The amount is based on the type of home being purchased.
+If the property is an existing home, the incentive equals 5% of the purchase price.
+If the property is a newly constructed home, the incentive equals 10% of the purchase price.

 How Much is Owed? & How Does Repayment Work?

-The amount owed is based on the incentive the Homebuyer received, 5% or 10% of the original homes value.
-The homebuyer must repay that percentage back based on the market value of the home at the time of repayment.
+The amount owed is based on the homeowner’s incentive, 5% or 10%.
+The homeowner must repay that percentage based on the home’s market value at the time of repayment.